gaverkov/crypto_course/README.md

 # Cryptography SoSe 2026

+## Some random interesting material

+- [Dual EC algorithm: a standardized backdoor](https://projectbullrun.org/dual-ec/documents/dual-ec-20150731.pdf).
+A thought-provoking thriller with the elements of the public key cryptography.
+- [Tonelli-Shanks algorithm](https://en.wikipedia.org/wiki/Tonelli%E2%80%93Shanks_algorithm).
+Computing the square root (relevant for the compressed veresion of the EC cryptography).
+- [Curve 25512 paper](https://cr.yp.to/ecdh/curve25519-20051115.pdf).
+Discussion of the details on how an EC is selected for practical cryprographic applications, including algebraic, geometric, algorithmic, hardware related and security related details.

 ## Organizational stuff

 We have lectures and exercise classes, but no tutorial sessions.
 Florian will be giving the exercise classes.